1877 SAFA season: Round 19 (Postponed)

 Football. — Two Association matches are announced for today one between the Port Adelaide and South Park Clubs on the ground of the latter, and the other between the Victorian and South Adelaide Clubs at Montefiore Hill.
 The latter match will decide the question of the championship of the season, and will, it is to be hoped, be largely attended, as a hat is to be passed round at half-time for the benefit of the sufferers by the Indian famine.

 In consequence of the inclement weather on Saturday, 22 September, the football matches which were to have been played between the South Adelaide and Victorian Clubs and the Port Adelaide and South Park Clubs were postponed.

 Round 19

 Earlier in the season the teams played a scoreless drew at South's home ground.
-Victorians had only lost one game which was against Adelaide.
-South Adelaide was clearly the best club in the competition during the course of the season being undefeated, but an inexplicable and very costly lapse in form in the final game of the season, together with one devastating error by the goalkeeper in this vital final match, saw it lose to Victorian which gave the two clubs an equal record of only losing one game.
+Victorians had only lost one game which was against Port Adelaide.
+South Adelaide was widely regarded as the best club in the competition during the course of the season.
+However, their lossless streak ended in the final game of the season.
+South Adelaide lost to Victorian, giving the two clubs an equal record of only losing one game.